-Karen is experienced in humanitarian development and also in crisis and disaster response.
+Karen is experienced in humanitarian development, disease outbreak control and crisis and disaster response.
 Most recently she worked on the Save the Children migrant crisis response.
 During this time, she worked as an emergency nurse at sea on their search and rescue programme in the Mediterranean.

 During the West Africa Ebola Crisis, she worked as Medical Adviser for the UK National Ebola Response Programme providing assistance in Sierra Leone.
 In the wake of Typhoon Haiyan, Karen was a member of the UK International Emergency Trauma Register team.
 The crew provided emergency medical care to populations living on remote islands that had been injured during the disaster.